9d4/paprokes/README.md

 ```
 sail -p paprokes-2 up -d
 ```
-to run the container, which is
+to run the container, which
 `paprokes-2` is the prefix for docker name.

 Make sure you have read [Laravel Sail docs](https://laravel.com/docs/8.x/sail)